Washington Park and Zoo Railway: 4-4-0 No. 1, Oregon

-Oregon Express
+Oregon Express No. 5

 The train now known as the Oregon Express is the only one that is not a copy of a real train.
 Its diesel locomotive is WP&ZRy No. 5.
-It was built in 1959 by Northwest Marine Iron Works/H. Hirschberger and originally was made to look like a steam train.
-It was later rebuilt to a relatively more modern style, with a slanted front end.
-The color scheme and decorative motif of the train have been changed a few times, as has the train's name, which has gone from the Circus Train to the Orient Express to the Oregon Express.
+It was built in 1940s by the Milwaukee Locomotive Co. and acquired by the Zoo from the Portland Machinery Co. in 1958.
+No. 5 was the original construction locomotive, named Casey Pioneer, used for laying the original portion of the Zoo Loop track in the zoo in 1958.
+It operated at the Portland Zoo in 1959 while the other two locomotives and coaches were operating at the Oregon Centennial.
+It was made to look like a steam train at that time and called the Circus Train.
+It was later rebuilt a few times to a relatively more modern style, with a slanted front end.
+The color scheme and decorative motif of the train have been changed a few times, as has the train's name, which has gone from the Casey Pioneer to the Circus Train to the Astroliner to the Orient Express to the Oregon Express.
+This locomotive has four associated passenger coaches.

 Other locomotives

-Locomotives 3 and 6 are small industrial diesel locomotives, not normally used for passenger service.
+Locomotives No. 3, built in 1929, and No. 6, built in 1938, are small industrial diesel locomotives, not normally used for passenger service.
 They are used for track maintenance and switching, but if needed can haul the passenger cars of the Oregon Express or Oregon trains as a substitute for those trains' regular locomotives (Nos.
 5 and 1).
 Both were acquired secondhand from Weyerhaeuser.
 No. 3 resembles an early EMD switcher.